attiand/http-echo/README.md

 # http-echo

-Simple server image that list information about the request in the response body. *Note* that header name case is changed to canonical format.
+Simple server image that list information about the request in the response body.
+Currently only header information. *Note* that header names are in canonical case.

-## Build
+# Run

-`podman build . --tag http-echo`
+`docker run -it --rm -p 8080:8080 ghcr.io/attiand/http-echo:latest`

-## Run
+## Optional env variables

-`podman run -it --rm -p 8080:8080 http-echo`
+- NAME: Specify a server name added to the response body